cloudflare/cloudflare-docs/content/durable-objects/api/transactional-storage-api.md

 - {{<code>}}getAlarm(){{</code>}} : {{<type>}}Promise\<Number | null>{{</type>}}

   - Retrieves the current alarm time (if set) as integer milliseconds since epoch.
 The alarm is considered to be set if it has not started, or if it has failed and any retry has not begun.
-If no alarm is set, `getAlarm()` returns null.
+If no alarm is set, `getAlarm()` returns `null`.

 <br/>**Supported options:** Like `get()` above, but without `noCache()`.